nnirror/wax/README.md

 - `q` controls the resonance of the filter at the cutoff.

 ## microphone input
 Returns the selected `microphone input` device as a signal.
 Due to web audio API limitations, the first two input channels of the microphone are available via `signal out 1` and `signal out 2`.
-If the microphone has one input channel, that channel will be available on both `signal out 1` and `signal out 2`.
+If the microphone has one input channel, that channel will be available on `signal out 1`.

 **NOTE:** if audio is muted when a microphone is added, audio will resume so that the microphone is created correctly.